RobinNagpal/dodao-ui/docs/features/review/homepage.md

 # Our Aim - Shaping the Future of Governance

+TODO - Make it generic and use "Public Projects" instead of "Government Policies"

 Governments don’t operate in absolutes—policies exist on a spectrum, with people agreeing with some and opposing others.

 While democracy remains the most effective form of government, its processes are built on centuries-old systems.